getlantern/lantern/src/github.com/getlantern/winfirewall/README.md

 * __cpp_api.c__: MSDN reference file that uses de C++ API.
 * __netfw.h__: A reference implementation of netfw.h needed because MinGW didn't provide one.
 This had to be slighltly modified to compile properly.
+* __netfw-xp.h__: A modified version of netfw.h that works with MinGW.
+It only supports the old API for Windows XP.